-A key goal of the strategy process is to provide a coherent frame that brings together disparate elements our work into a holistic and focused picture.
+The goal of our strategy is to provide a coherent frame that brings together disparate elements our work into a holistic and focused picture.
 To that end, a key exercise in this phase has been to more systematically formulate a Theory of Change for the organization.
-This has prompted us to clarify what success looks like-e.g. in 5 or 10 years-and to unpack our assumptions about what it's going to take to fully realize socioeconomic rights, taking into account external opportunities and threats, as well internal strengths and weaknesses.
+This has prompted us to clarify what success looks like-e.g. in 5 or 10 years-and to unpack our assumptions about what it's going to take to fully realize socioeconomic rights.
 In many ways, the process of formulating a Theory of Change is as important as the final product.
 This has certainly been the case for us.
 Workshopping the draft has raised a number of fundamental questions about the relationship between strategies and outcomes, which the assessment outlined above helps to shed light on.